MeiKDE/web_portfolio_project/README.md

 ### 1. Run Prisma Validation Commands

-### The most direct way to validate your schema is to run Prisma's validation commands:
+### The most direct way to validate your schema is to run Prisma's validation commands

 npx prisma validate

 ### 2. Generate Prisma Client

-### When you generate the Prisma client, it will also validate your schema:
+### When you generate the Prisma client, it will also validate your schema

 npx prisma generate